justinsisley/mercenary/README.md

 Mercenary is a full-featured, single-page web application.
 Bend it to your will and make something beautiful.

-On the client side, Mercenary uses [Backbone.js](http://backbonejs.org/) with [Marionette](http://marionettejs.com/), [requirejs](http://requirejs.org/) for dependency injection, [LESS](http://lesscss.org/) for CSS preprocessing, [Bower](http://bower.io/) for dependency management, and [Gulp](http://gulpjs.com/) as a build and deploy utility.
+On the client side, Mercenary uses [Backbone.js](http://backbonejs.org/) with [Marionette](http://marionettejs.com/), the [cajon](https://github.com/requirejs/cajon) flavor of [requirejs](http://requirejs.org/) for dependency injection, [LESS](http://lesscss.org/) for CSS preprocessing, [Bower](http://bower.io/) for dependency management, and [Gulp](http://gulpjs.com/) as a build and deploy utility.
 It also leverages livereload, which automatically reloads updated CSS files without needing a manual refresh.

 On the server side, it uses [Express](http://expressjs.com/), a popular [Node.js](http://nodejs.org/) application framework.